Open Pluggable Specification

 Open Pluggable Specification (OPS) is a computing module plug-in format available for adding computing capability to flat panel displays.

 The format was first announced by NEC, Intel, and Microsoft in 2010.

 Computing modules in the OPS format are available on Intel- and ARM-based CPUs, running operating systems including Microsoft Windows and Google Android.

-The main benefit of using OPS in digital signage is to reduce downtime and maintenance cost by making it extremely easy to replace the computing module in case of a failure.
+The main benefits of using OPS in digital signage are to reduce setup time and improve integration, while also reducing downtime and maintenance cost by making it extremely easy to replace the computing module in case of a failure.